rollingedit/YouTube-Album-Splitter/README.md

 - creates a clean audio-only `.m4a` file,
 - strips leftover chapter/data streams so the file behaves like one normal song,
-- extracts a square cover image from the Opus file,
+- reads the embedded square Opus cover art directly,
 - writes M4A-native title, artist, album, album artist, track number, and cover art tags,
-- replaces any matching `.m4a` from an earlier run,
+- safely replaces any matching `.m4a` from an earlier run,
 - deletes the original `.opus` only after the matching `.m4a` is created and tagged successfully.
+- cleans up leftover temporary AAC work files from interrupted or older conversion runs.

 If conversion fails for a file, the original `.opus` file is kept.